hihey54/acsac22_spacephish/README.md

-This document describes the Artifact of the paper “SpacePhish: The Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning”.
+This document describes the Artifact of the paper “_SpacePhish: The Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning_”.
+We also created a website with additional information: [SpacePhish website](https://spacephish.github.io/)

 ## Organization

 This repository includes four main folders:

-* **documents_folder**: containing the main paper (in its most recent version---currently being shepherded), and other supplementary documents to assist in reviewing;
+* **documents_folder**: containing the main paper, and other supplementary documents;
 * **ml\_folder**: containing the source-code of our main experiments;
 * **preprocessing\_folder:** containing the code of our feature extractor and some attacks
 * **mlsec_folder**: containing the code of our attacks against the detectors of MLSEC;